Pay Traffic Ticket in South CarolinaPage OverviewSUMMARY: How to Pay a South Carolina Traffic Ticket

 - Gain no penalties if found not guilty (except applicable court/attorney fees).

 Learn more about

-Paying your SC traffic ticket means pleading guilty or no contest (some courts refer to this as nolo contendere) and paying the fine along with related court costs and surcharges.
+Paying your SC traffic ticket means pleading "guilty" or "no contest" (some courts refer to this as nolo contendere) and paying the ticket fine along with related court costs and surcharges.

 Generally, choosing this option means: